vr7777/drequests/README.md

 # drequests
 drequests is a work in progress api wrapper for Discord's /v9/users/@me endpoint.
 Planning on adding more endpoints in the future.
 For now, this project is very useful for automating about me's and more.

+DM vr#7777 on Discord if you have any inquires/suggestions.